The internet of things is a technology that provides enormous potential for new opportunities for any company.

 Real-world applications of blockchain and IoT technology

-Therefore combining blockchain and IoT can make various industries efficient and autonomous, as illustrated with the examples below:
+Therefore combining blockchain and IoT can make various industries efficient and autonomous, as illustrated by the examples below:

 Supply chain and logistics